nlpodyssey/spago/README.md

 - Automatic differentiation.
 You write the *forward()*, it does all *backward()* derivatives for you:
     -   Define-by-Run (default, just like PyTorch does)
     -   Define-and-Run (similar to the static graph of TensorFlow)
+- Neural networks:
-- Feed-forward neural networks
+    -   Feed-forward models (Linear, Highway, Convolution, ...)
-- Recurrent neural networks
+    -   Recurrent models (LSTM, GRU, ...)
-- Transformer neural networks
+    -   Transformer models (BERT-like)

 Installation
 =====